-- South or North Head: These are the ideal spots to catch the fleets as they set sail from the two starting lines to the north and south of Shark Island.
-In North Head, find your place at Cremorne Point, Bradley's Head, Clifton Gardens or at the Q Station while in South Head, try for Rushcutter's Bay, Hornby Lighthouse and restaurants along the shore front of Watson's Bay.
+- South or North Head.
+These are the ideal spots to catch the fleets as they set sail from the 2 starting lines to the north and south of Shark Island.
+In North Head, find your place at Cremorne Point, Bradley's Head, Clifton Gardens or at the Q Station.
+In South Head, try for Rushcutter's Bay, Hornby Lighthouse and restaurants along the shore of Watson's Bay.

 Hobart vantage points:

-- Constitution Dock: Sending the fleets off is one thing, welcoming the winners as they stream in is another.
+- Constitution Dock.
+Sending the fleets off is one thing, welcoming the winners as they stream in is another.
 In Hobart, Constitution Dock comes to life with the Hobart Race Village.
-It's a week-long festival, family friendly activities, food trucks, markets and more.
+It's a week-long festival with family-friendly activities, food trucks, markets and more.

-- Wrest Point: Overlooking the Derwent River, Wrest Point hotel is one for the fanatics trying to catch the first fleets as the arrive in the wee hours of the morning from the comfort of their private balconies.
+- Wrest Point.
+Overlooking the Derwent River, Wrest Point hotel is one for the fanatics trying to catch the first fleets as they arrive in the wee hours of the morning from the comfort of their private balconies.

-- When does the Sydney to Hobart start?
-The fleet officially set sails at 1pm from the start lines just off Nielson Park.
-A 10 minute warning signal is made at 12:50pm and a preparatory signal sounds at 12:55pm.
+- When does the Sydney to Hobart Yacht Race start?
+The fleet officially sets sail at 1pm on Boxing Day from the start lines just off Nielson Park.
+A 10-minute warning signal is made at 12:50pm and a preparatory signal sounds at 12:55pm.

-- When does Sydney to Hobart finish?
+- When does the Sydney to Hobart Yacht Race finish?
 The race ends on 1 January, the time of which is dependent on when the first ship crosses the finishing line in Hobart.

-- Where does the Sydney to Hobart finish?
-The official finishing line of the Sydney to Hobart is off Castray Esplanade on the River Derwent, right in Battery Point.
+- Where does the Sydney to Hobart Yacht Race finish?
+The official finishing line of the Sydney to Hobart Yacht Race is off Castray Esplanade on the River Derwent, right in Battery Point.

 - How far is Sydney to Hobart?
 The course is 628 nautical miles, which is approximately 1,170 kilometres.
-It sails from Sydney into the Tasman Sea, travelling down the south coast of Australia, through Bass Strait and down the coast of Tasmania, ending in Hobart.
+It sails from Sydney into the Tasman Sea, travelling south down the east coast of Australia, through Bass Strait and down the coast of Tasmania, ending in Hobart.

-- How long does the Sydney to Hobart Race take?
-While the first Sydney to Hobart may have taken over six days to complete, these days the Sydney to Hobart race lasts around one and a half days.
+- How long does the Sydney to Hobart Yacht Race take?
+While the first Sydney to Hobart may have taken over 6 days to complete, these days the Sydney to Hobart Yacht Race lasts around 1 and a half days.
 In 2017, LDV Comanche completed it in 1 day, 9 hours, 15 minutes and 24 seconds.